 3. Tesla’s Build Quality Is Still Questionable

 All you have to do is Google the words “Tesla Quality” and you’ll see numerous articles and forums where people are sharing horror stories about the problems with their cars.
-Issues have ranged from issues with the drivetrain and charging system, to problems with the touch screen, software, even traditional squeaks, and rattles.
+Issues have ranged from bad drivetrains and charging systems, to problems with the touch screen software, even traditional squeaks and rattles.
 Then there are the Model X’s rear “falcon wing” doors.
 Even people who love their Tesla admit there are issues.

 If Tesla continues to have quality problems in the Model 3, it will be a big problem for the company and its customers.
 Unlike the S or X which have been sold to people who can afford to deal with problems, the Model 3 is a mainstream car.
 The hassle and cost of dealing with significant quality issues won’t be tolerated by the people for whom its either their only car or primary form of transportation.
 People who own luxury cars have other options in the garage.
 The rest of us don’t.

 4. The Range Will Not Be Significantly Better Than Other Electric Cars

 The standard battery (the one that comes in the $35,000 car) has been rated by the EPA as delivering 210 miles per charge.
 That’s less than the range of the Chevy Bolt which the EPA says will take you 238 miles before needing a recharge.
 You can get a battery which will take you 300 miles, but as I said up above, it’ll cost you.